Differences between adjustable and fixed loans

-A fixed-rate loan features a fixed payment amount for the entire duration of the loan.
+With a fixed-rate loan, your monthly payment doesn't change for the entire duration of the loan.
+The longer you pay, the more of your payment goes toward principal.
 Your property taxes increase, or rarely, decrease, and your insurance rates might vary as well.
-For the most part monthly payments on your fixed-rate loan will be very stable.
+For the most part payment amounts for a fixed-rate loan will be very stable.

 You can choose a fixed-rate loan to lock in a low interest rate.
-People choose these types of loans when interest rates are low and they want to lock in at this low rate.
-For homeowners who have an ARM now, refinancing with a fixed-rate loan can provide more monthly payment stability.
-If you have an Adjustable Rate Mortgage (ARM) now, we can assist you in locking a fixed-rate at the best rate currently available.
-Call Quick Quote Mortgage NMLS #388278 at 866-584-4650 to discuss your situation with one of our professionals.
+Borrowers choose fixed-rate loans because interest rates are low and they wish to lock in at the lower rate.
+For homeowners who have an ARM now, refinancing with a fixed-rate loan can offer more consistency in monthly payments.
+If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to help you lock in a fixed-rate at a good rate.
+Call Quick Quote Mortgage Inc NMLS #388278 at (813) 657-2427 for details.

-There are many kinds of Adjustable Rate Mortgages.
-Generally, interest for ARMs are based on an outside index.
-Some examples of outside indexes are: the 6-month CD rate, the one-year rate on Treasure Securities, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.
+Adjustable Rate Mortgages — ARMs, as we called them above — come in even more varieties.
+Generally, interest rates for ARMs are based on a federal index.
+Some examples of outside indexes are: the 6-month Certificate of Deposit (CD) rate, the one-year Treasury Security rate, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.

-ARMs most often feature their lowest rates toward the beginning.
-They provide that interest rate from a month to ten years.
-You may have heard about "3/1 ARMs" or "5/1 ARMs".
+ARMs usually start out at a very low rate that usually increases over time.
+You've likely heard of 5/1 or 3/1 ARMs.
 For these loans, the introductory rate is fixed for three or five years.
 It then adjusts every year.
-These loans are fixed for 3 or 5 years, then adjust after the initial period.
-Loans like this are usually best for borrowers who expect to move in three or five years.
-These types of ARMs most benefit borrowers who will sell their house or refinance before the initial lock expires.
+These kinds of loans are fixed for a certain number of years (3 or 5), then adjust after the initial period.
+Loans like this are often best for people who expect to move within three or five years.
+These types of adjustable rate programs benefit borrowers who will move before the initial lock expires.